Raúl González: Style of play

-A prolific goalscorer and a highly creative forward, Raúl is regarded as one of the greatest and most consistent forwards of his generation.
-Wearing the number 7 jersey for most of his club and international career, he was capable of playing anywhere along the front line, although he was primarily deployed as a centre-forward, or as a supporting striker.
-He was also capable of playing as a number 10 behind the forwards, and was even used out of position as a left winger by manager Fabio Capello during the 1996–97 season.
-Raúl was a quick, left-footed player, who was capable of scoring both in and outside the penalty area with his accurate and powerful shot, and had a penchant for scoring goals from chips.
-He possessed excellent ball control, first touch, balance, vision and technical ability, and was effective in the air as well.
+Raúl is widely regarded as one of the greatest forwards of all time.
+He wore the number 7 jersey for most of his career and mainly played as a centre-forward.
+He was also capable of playing as a number 10 behind the forwards.
+Raúl was a left-footed player who was capable of scoring goals from any distance, and he often scored goals using chips.
+He possessed excellent ball control, vision, and aerial ability.